Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/frontmatter.typ

 - Better, more modern tooling
 - Styling is defined in one location

-This is our third year using a digital notebook, and we find that it improves the experience for both the writer and the viewer in several ways:

-- Increased neatness
-- Better, more modern tooling
-- Styling is defined in one location

 == Why Typst?

 Typst give us a whole host of benefits: